A Glitch in the System: Legacy Russell and Lynn Hershman Leeson in Conversation about “Glitch Feminism”

 The thing about the virus and the antibody is that it’s not always something that’s tangible.
 You can’t put your hands on it.
 So the question of faith gets entangled in these moments of broader revolution and change.
 One has to really trust the people and the communities that we’re in to carry us through these shifting tides.

 Antibodies have always been there, they’ve always been inside of us.
 Nature is intelligent.
 It does quite a bit to keep us surviving, so all we need to do is pay attention to what’s already there and find a way to make it work for us.
 There are even these tiny little wax worms now that have developed a taste for plastic, and they’re in the oceans now, eating the plastic.
 Nature somehow gave those organisms the wisdom to think that plastic tasted good, so that the planet could survive.
 I think we really have to trust the part inside of us that we share in common with these organisms.
 We, too, have the ability to purify the earth.
 There is this project with water that I’m doing with the Wyss Institute at Harvard.
 It came out of the idea of natural evolution in the glitch.
 I’m trying to dedicate my life to looking for the big problems that are keeping the globe from surviving.
 I was able to work with people at Wyss who developed something that is called an Aqua-pulse.
-It creates a pulse of electricity and light—just like in Metropolis, when the light goes through a woman’s body and she becomes the cyborg or the double-self.
+It creates a pulse of electricity and light—just like in the film Metropolis (1927), when the light goes through a woman’s body and she becomes the cyborg or the double-self.
 This system created clean water out of polluted water, one liter a minute, and I think this is going to make a huge difference.
 This system was supposed to be in the New Museum show that was postponed due to COVID.
 It will now first be seen in Gwangju in Korea in February.

 I’m curious to hear your view on artificial intelligence.
 Not only can AI intersect with questions of the body, but it can potentially expand to be a human consciousness itself.
 I think of artists like Stephanie Dinkins.
 She has done some amazing work thinking about the kinds of biases that are wrapped up in different types of AI.
 Algorithms, too, are often biased.
 In the next generation, we need more queer coders, female coders, people of color doing that work, so that there can be an expansion of what thought looks like.
 Artificial intelligence often betrays the faults of humanity.